sadeeabdullah/sadeeabdullah/README.md

 # 📌 Upcoming Plans

-- 📘 Solve more DSA problems across platforms (LeetCode, Codeforces, etc.)
+- 📘 Continue solving DSA problems and sharing notes
-- ✍️ Start a public repository to track learning and share helpful code snippets
+- ✍️ Create a public repo for C++ STL + DSA cheat sheets
-- 🧪 Explore C++ STL and real-world algorithmic applications
+- 🎯 Long-term: explore system-level programming and OS fundamentals

 ---

 > 💡 *“Focus on fundamentals.
 Build a strong base, and everything else will follow.”*